Wendy MacLeod: Life and career

 Her critically acclaimed comedy Women in Jeopardy! premiered at Geva Theater in 2015, directed by Sean Daniels, and her play, Slow Food, was invited to the 2015 National Playwrights Conference.
 The play will be premiering at Merrimack Repertory Theater in January 2019.
 She has been a guest professor at Northwestern University’s film and theater departments.
 MacLeod's essay "Name Brand Nostalgia" was featured in The New York Times and her essay/talk "The Daily Struggle" was given as part of the Kenyon Review's "Writers-on-Writing" series in October 2016.
 Her prose and humor pieces have appeared in Poetry magazine, The New York Times, Salon, The Rumpus, McSweeney's Internet Tendency, The Washington Post, and All Things Considered.

 MacLeod worked as the Executive Story Editor for Popular for the WB and wrote the pilot Ivory Tower, commissioned by CBS, produced by Brillstein-Grey (The Sopranos) and Diane Keaton, with actress Jeanne Tripplehorn.
 She served as the artistic director of the Kenyon Playwrights Conference which supported new work though its commissioning program and offered an intensive playwriting workshop taught by the artistic staff of partner companies including Playwrights Horizons, Steppenwolf Theater, Roundabout Theatre, The Old Vic, Royal Court Theater, La Jolla Playhouse, and ACT Theatre in Seattle.

 Family

-She is married to Read Baldwin and has two sons: Foss and Avery Baldwin.
+She is married to K. Read Baldwin and has two sons: Foss and Avery Baldwin.